 Who Needs Office 365 Message Tracking Logs?

 Reporting needs for on-premise Exchange server installations are met by accessing Message Tracking logs, as they contain the essential source data for messages that travel between servers within the Exchange Organization.
-This data can be obtained at any time and facilitates the analysis of email traffic for multiple reporting requirements as well as forensic search, an increasing important concern for organizations large or small.
+This data can be obtained at any time and facilitates the analysis of email traffic for multiple reporting requirements as well as forensic search, an increasingly important concern for organizations large or small.
 Since the information is stored indefinitely, for some organizations without formal or very basic reporting requirements, this was enough.
 Sleep easy - react when needed.

 Office 365 also provides access to the same types of information but there are a couple of big problems that render this information both difficult to access and time-limited.